sushiswap/kashi-tools/README.md

-# A Tool for finding insolvent borrowers in Kashi
+# A Tool to calculate Kashi liquidation statistics

 ## Supported networks
 - Ethereum